5 Popular Travel Quotes Folks Need to Stop Using

 It may seem as if I’m picking on an easy target but hear me out.
 I know that, at its best, travel can be enriching and eye-opening.
 I don’t think one needs to drop famous names to validate his/her choices, but other people don’t share the same view.
 In their haste to “inspire” others, however, they commit some serious errors.
-They often don’t know if that line means what they think it means, or if that person even said it!
+They often don’t realise that the line doesn’t mean what they think it does, or that the attributed person never even said it!

 There are many popular sayings about travel that do not make good choices, but these are the worst:

 ‘Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbour.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.’

 Mark Twain hasn’t stopped flipping in his grave ever since writers and bloggers started attributing this to him.
 Come on, does it sound like something that came from the early 20th Century?
 It’s actually something H. Jackson Brown Jr.’s mother wrote in P.S.
 I Love You.
 Poor Mrs Brown’s name doesn’t lend the quote the same cachet, however.